jimniels/blog/src/client/posts/2012-11-28-understanding-comes-in-stages.md

 ---
-title: "Understanding Comes in Stages"
 tags: thoughts
 redirect_from: /posts/understanding-comes-in-stages/
 ---

+# Understanding Comes in Stages

 In a radio series from the 1940’s, author E.M.
 Forster [stated](http://www.rzim.org/a-slice-of-infinity/two-staged-miracles/) that the books which truly influence us are the ones we are prepared to read, namely those “which have gone a little further down our particular path than we have yet got ourselves.”
 Hence a truly moving reading experience is the culmination of not just *what* you read but *when* you read it.